akash-joshi/rocketrpc/README.md

-# Functions Without Borders - A simple RPC shim for Typescript
+# RocketRPC 🚀 - A typesafe RPC to help your app fly like a rocket

 ![Frame 2](https://user-images.githubusercontent.com/22196279/119225442-6f446400-bb21-11eb-8e63-ae8e62d6dcc9.png)

-A typesafe websocket RPC library which eliminates the borders between clients and servers.

-While defining a server's APIs using TS, you can automatically define the API contract.
-These functions can be called "natively", as if they're already present in the frontend itself.
+RocketRPC is typesafe RPC library which gets out of your way.
+Define methods in your server, which you can access instantly in your client - complete with auto-completions and type-checking.

 ## Usage